-The attorneys at American Dream Law Office PLLC: Your American Dream Law Office have helped several individuals gain their permanent residence through asylum petitions.
-Attorney Ahmad Yakzan has represented several high profile individuals before United States citizenship & Immigration Services (USCIS) affirmative petitions and before the Executive Office of Immigration Review (EOIR) in defensive applications or after the petition was referred to EOIR.
+The American Dream Law Office PLLC: Your American Dream Law Office, has helped several individuals gain their permanent residence through asylum petitions.
+Attorney Ahmad Yakzan has represented several high profile individuals before the United States Citizenship & Immigration Services (USCIS) affirmative petitions and before the Executive Office of Immigration Review (EOIR) in defensive applications or after the petition was referred to EOIR.

 What is asylum?

 Asylum is the process under which an individual who fears returning to his home country receives protection under United States law.
 To gain such protection, a person must apply for asylum, by using for I-589 with the Service, or if in removal proceedings, before the immigration court with jurisdiction.
 An individual may apply for asylum if he faces persecution in his country based on 1) Race, 2) Religion, 3) Nationality, 4) Membership in a particular group, or 5) political opinion.
 The individual must show that there is a relationship between his persecution and at least one protected ground.